DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Wed Sept 17
 - Assign random pairs to Build 1: Listen, Find & Question Data.
 Paste the link to your co-authored starter Google Doc on our Build 1 page and *share it so that anyone can comment* before you leave the room.
 Due on Sun Sept 21st at 9pm (same deadline as the quiz, so plan ahead), worth 5 points.
 - Open this week's quiz on [Moodle](https://moodle.trincoll.edu)
+- Recommended but optional: [Sign up to walk to brief tour](https://forms.gle/T5ZzqZ32QgkMU6q1A) of MD Fox Elementary School on Tuesday Sept 23rd.
+Meet up 12:05pm outside Mather front entrance and return in time for 1:30pm classes.
+Participants will automatically receive full credit for Quiz #8 later this semester.

 ### Mon Sept 22
 <!-- - Overall good work on Build 1, and beware of bad or questionable data.
 Instructor has "frozen" copies of your work and will email feedback soon. -->